Ghirensics/ghiro/docs/src/usage/administration.rst

 -----------

-Auto Upload is a feature to automatically upload images written in a default directory; you can share the default directory over FTP, Samba (Windows shared folder) or other file sharing technologies so you can simply launch a Ghiro analysis copying a file in a shared folder.
+Auto Upload is a feature to automatically upload images written in a default directory; you can share the default directory over FTP, Samba (Windows shared folder) or other file sharing technologies, writing a file here you can simply launch a Ghiro analysis copying a file in a shared folder.

 To configure Auto Upload you have to edit `local_settings.py` and configure: